tyharness/AndroidThings51OpenGLES2Test/README.md

-Example OpenGLES2 v1.1 Android app for an Android phone and Android Things Rpi3 Device using Developer Preview 4.1, 5.1, 6.0
+Example OpenGLES2 Android app for an Android phone and Android Things Rpi3 Device using Developer Preview 4.1, 5.1, 6.0
 --------------------------------------------------------------------------------------

 Just playing about trying to learn opengles2 using Android Things on the Raspberry Pi.
 Any help or input is much appreciated.
-It's a very simple app to display Maxwell's colour triangle.
+It's a very simple app to display (a simplified) Maxwell's colour triangle.

 Please note this app comes in 4 flavours: phone, Android Things 41, Android Things 51 and Android Things 60

 v1.1: The code is now running on Android Things DP60.
 I'd recommend you upgrade to Dev Preview 6.0.

-There are some ghosting issues using DP51 my particular hdmi screen.
+as there are some ghosting issues using DP51 and some hdmi screens.

 ![at51.png](at51.png)

-Android 41 is not hardware accelerated and therefore unlikey to work but made for completeness.
-The phone flavour does work and indicates the code is valid in a general sense.
+Android 41 is not hardware accelerated and therefore unlikey to work but I made it for completeness.
+The phone flavour does work and indicates the code is valid in a general sense and just highlights the ghosting issue in DP51.

 Ty Harness December 2017